lindenb/jvarkit/docs/SamFindClippedRegions.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

 Fins clipped position in one or more bam.
-Output is a VCF file

 ## Usage